 Worried About Your Child's Overeating?
 Here Are Some Tips

-Teaching your child to flip the "off switch" can prevent a habit of overeating
+Teaching your child to flip the "off switch" can prevent a habit of overeating.

-Posted Apr 16, 2018
+Posted Apr 16, 2018 | Reviewed by Davia Sills

 Nothing like having kids to reinforce the nature part of the nurture debate when it comes to personality traits.
-Forget things like hair and eye color; any parent with more than one kid knows how different and unique their personalities and temperaments are, from Day One.
+Forget things like hair and eye color; any parent with more than one kid knows how different and unique their personalities and temperaments are from day one.

-I call these kids, my Trouble Transitioners and Food Demanders Since I coined this term for the 6 Styles of Eaters I write about in my book, I have come to see that some kids don’t only say: “More, More!” because they have trouble with transitions, but possibly also because they have a well developed palate, and love the stimulation of the tastes, smells and the sensations of the food!
+I call these kids my "Trouble Transitioners" and "Food Demanders."
+Since I coined this term for the six styles of eaters I write about in my book, I have come to see that some kids don’t only say: “More, more!” because they have trouble with transitions, but possibly also because they have a well-developed palate and love the stimulation of the tastes, smells, and the sensations of the food!

-Trouble Transitioners are so stimulated by the tastes and sensations (early ‘foodies’; and I say that in the best sense of the word), that they are on their third helping before they feel the signal that they are ‘Done, or Full”.
+Trouble Transitioners are so stimulated by the tastes and sensations (early "foodies," and I say that in the best sense of the word) that they are on their third helping before they feel the signal that they are "done" or "full."
 By the time they hear the signal and stop, they are usually stuffed.
-This way of eating can, over time, become habitual as the cue to feeling ‘done‘ and stop eating, is triggered after larger quantities.
+This way of eating can, over time, become habitual, as the cue to feeling "done" and stopping eating is triggered after larger quantities.
 The obvious result can be weight issues, which create other problems.

-So in the interest of giving your ‘foodies’ some tools to prevent problems from developing, here are some tips:
+So in the interest of giving your "foodies" some tools to prevent problems from developing, here are some tips:

-2) Teach them that they are their own “body expert”, and it is their responsibility to become the best “body detective” possible.
+2. Teach them that they are their own “body expert,” and it is their responsibility to become the best “body detective” possible.
 This means listening carefully to their stomachs for the signal that they are done, or full.
-Educate them that some bodies take longer to send the signal; it can just be a whisper after one bowl of cereal, but they need to WAIT 20 minutes to hear it well.
+Educate them that some bodies take longer to send the signal; it can just be a whisper after one bowl of cereal, but they need to wait 20 minutes to hear it well.

-Teaching kids how to “Stop and Wait” is a part of skill training that can prevent eating problems from developing, and give them a resource for their developing relationship with food that can last a lifetime.
+Teaching kids how to “stop and wait” is part of a skill training that can prevent eating problems from developing, and give them a resource for their developing relationship with food that can last a lifetime.